craigfrancis/php-is-literal-rfc/readme-v2.txt

 $html   = substr('<a href="#">#</a>', 0, $length);
 </code>

 If $url was used in a Content-Security-Policy, the query string needs to be removed, but as more of the string is removed, the more resources are allowed ("https:" basically allows resources from anywhere).
-With the HTML example, moving from the tag content to the attribute can be a problem (technically the HTML Templating Engine should be fine, but unfortunately libraries like Twig are not currently context aware, so you need to change from the default 'html' encoding to explicitly using 'html_attr' encoding).
+With the HTML example, moving from the tag content to the attribute can be a problem (technically the HTML Templating Engine should be fine, but unfortunately libraries like Twig are not currently context aware, so you need to change from the default 'html' encoding to 'html_attr' encoding).

-Trying to determine if the LiteralString flag should be passed through functions like //substr()// is complex.
-Having a security feature be difficult to reason about, gives a much higher chance of mistakes.
+Krzysztof Kotowicz has confirmed that, at Google, with "go-safe-html", string concatenation is allowed, but splitting is **explicitly** not supported because it "can cause issues"; for example, "arbitrary split position of a HTML string can change the context".

-Krzysztof Kotowicz has confirmed that, at Google, with "go-safe-html", string concatenation is allowed, but splitting is explicitly not supported because it "can cause issues"; for example, "arbitrary split position of a HTML string can change the context".
+===== Frequently Asked Questions =====

-==== WHERE IN ====
+==== FAQ: WHERE IN ====

-With SQL, you can use //WHERE id IN (?,?,?)//.
+With SQL, you can use //WHERE id IN (?,?,?)//

 User values should be sent to the database separately (with prepared queries), so you should follow the advice from [[https://stackoverflow.com/a/23641033/538216|Levi Morrison]], [[https://www.php.net/manual/en/pdostatement.execute.php#example-1012|PDO Execute]], and [[https://www.drupal.org/docs/7/security/writing-secure-code/database-access#s-multiple-arguments|Drupal Multiple Arguments]], and use something like this: